-Flat-panel monitors and interactive displays are now common in classrooms, and they’re increasingly popular across campuses as attention-grabbing communication tools to inform educators, administrators, students and parents alike.
-With their ability to support a hybrid learning environment, these displays are even more important in today’s classrooms, which incorporate both in-person and remote learning.
+Indeed, flat-panel monitors and interactive displays are now common for classroom teachers, and they’re growing in popularity across campuses as attention-grabbing communication tools to inform educators, administrators, students and parents alike.
+With their ability to support a hybrid learning environment, interactive displays are even more important in today’s educational setting, which incorporates both in-person and hybrid learning.

 Digital signage technology has dozens of uses in education.
-These seven applications are some of the most popular for interactive displays in classrooms and on campuses:
+These eight applications are some of the most popular for displays in classrooms and on campuses:

 1. Collaboration hub

-Most students have brainstormed on a chalkboard or dry-erase board, and they know the frustration of having their work erased before someone has transcribed it or taken a photo.
-Samsung’s innovative Interactive Pro comes with built-in annotation tools, so educators and students can use them to open documents, take notes and then save, archive, retrieve or email the output — right from the screen.
+Most students have used a chalkboard or dry-erase board to brainstorm, and they know the frustration of having their work erased before someone has transcribed it or taken a photo.
+The Samsung Interactive Display, available in 65-and 75-inch models, comes with built-in annotation tools that can preserve notes and share them easily.
+Educators and students can open documents, take notes and then save, archive, retrieve or email them — right from the screen.

-Allowing for highly active collaboration, the Interactive Pro offers a user-friendly, whiteboard-like surface that can also function as a digital display and run full-motion video.
+Allowing for active collaboration, the Samsung Interactive Display offers a user-friendly, whiteboard-like surface that can function as a digital display.
 The screen features a smooth, pen-to-paper writing experience with multiple input capability, so up to 20 students can write on it at the same time.

-Since the interactive whiteboard connects seamlessly to videoconferencing solutions, remote learners can feel like they’re in the classroom even when they’re learning from home.
-The intuitive technology makes it easy for teachers to accommodate all their students, near and far.
+Because the interactive whiteboard connects seamlessly to videoconferencing solutions, remote learners can feel like they’re in the classroom even when learning from a remote location, be it at home or another classroom within the school or district.
+The intuitive technology and Android OS make it particularly easy to do so.

 2. Creativity central

 Along with its smooth writing functionality, interactive whiteboards allow students to create digital works of art, with brushstroke modes that support watercolor and oil painting styles.
-Thanks to the smart board’s embedded InGlass technology, students can draw without any lag.
+Thanks to the embedded InGlass technology in the Samsung Interactive Display, students can draw without any lag.
 Their work can be easily archived and retrieved on the school network, and it can be emailed or saved to USB.
-The Interactive Pro is simple enough that even preschools are using them for fun and for instructional activities.
+The display is simple enough to use so even preschoolers can use them for fun and instructional activities.
+Interactive displays can also help educators boost social and emotional learning (SEL) by supporting SEL-related games, videos and choice boards.

-Digital menu boards are now common in quick-service restaurants (QSRs), and the same benefits apply to school cafeterias.
+Digital menu boards are now common in quick-service restaurants, and the same benefits can apply to school cafeterias.
 These digital menus quickly, accurately and cost-effectively convey food options at order counters.
 Common areas where students have lunch are ideal places to relay the cafeteria’s food options and daily specials.
 The digital menus can also display nutrition tips that promote healthy eating choices.

 4. On-campus announcements

-Outdoor LED signage on your school’s marquee can communicate upcoming events or other campus-wide news to parents and students as they arrive on campus and when they leave.
-In lobbies, hallways and other busy gathering points on campus, wall- and ceiling-mounted flat-panel displays can easily reach the entire school population.
-Students are more likely to miss (or ignore) announcements, reminders and other key information when they’re delivered via traditional tools like an intercom.
+Outdoor LED signage on your school’s marquee can communicate upcoming events or other campus-wide news to parents and students as they arrive or leave campus.
+In lobbies, hallways and other gathering points on campus, wall- and ceiling-mounted, flat-panel displays can easily reach the entire school population.
+That’s because students are more likely to miss — or ignore — announcements, reminders and other key information when they’re delivered via traditional tools, such as an intercom.

 White Paper